Diffusion Models for Wireless Communications: Fundamentals of Diffusion Models

 \section{Fundamentals of Diffusion Models}

-In this section, we provide the fundamentals and key concepts behind diffusion-based generative modeling. { Diffusion models are a novel and powerful class of state-of-the-art probabilistic generative models that have showcased high sample quality, strong mode coverage, and sample diversity \cite{DM_Ho}. } Like the mythical bird that rises from ashes, diffusion model is characterized by the transition from chaos (noise) to creation (data generation).
+In this section, we provide the fundamentals and key concepts behind diffusion-based generative modeling.
+Diffusion models are a class of state-of-the-art probabilistic generative models that have showcased high sample quality, strong mode coverage, and sample diversity \cite{DM_Ho}. \emph{Like the mythical bird that rises from ashes, diffusion model is characterized by the transition from chaos (noise) to creation (data generation).}

-Generally speaking, the mechanism behind diffusion-based generative models is to decompose data generation process over small ``denoising'' steps, through which the diffusion model corrects itself and gradually generates desired samples.
-The key idea is that {if we could develop a machine learning (ML) algorithm that is capable of learning the {systematic decay of information} due to noise, then it should be possible to ``reverse'' the process and recover the information back from the noisy/erroneous data.} This is fundamentally different from previous generative models---instead of trying to directly learn distribution like in GANs, or learning a latent space embedding like in VAEs, diffusion models diffuse data samples by adding noise using a Gaussian kernel, and then try to ``decode'' the information via ``denoising'' the perturbed data in a hierarchical fashion.
-In this article, when talking about diffusion models, we are mainly focused on DDPMs, as one of the state-of-the-art diffusion-based models proposed by Ho \emph{et. al,} 2020 \cite{DM_Ho}.
+The mechanism behind diffusion models is to decompose data generation process over small ``denoising'' steps, through which the diffusion model corrects itself and gradually generates desired samples.
+The key idea is that \emph{if we could develop a machine learning (ML) algorithm that is capable of learning the {systematic decay of information} due to noise, then it should be possible to ``reverse'' the process and recover the information back from the noisy/erroneous data.} This is fundamentally different from previous generative models---instead of trying to directly learn distribution like in GANs, or learning a latent space embedding like in VAEs, diffusion models diffuse data samples by adding noise using a Gaussian kernel, and then try to ``decode'' the information via ``denoising'' the perturbed data in a hierarchical fashion.
+In this article, we are mainly focused on DDPMs, as one of the widely-adopted state-of-the-arts proposed by Ho \emph{et. al,} 2020 \cite{DM_Ho}.

-As illustrated in Fig. \ref{fig:DM}, diffusion models are comprised of two processes, namely forward diffusion process and parametrized reverse process.
-Within the forward process, data is mapped into noise by using a Gaussian diffusion kernel, perturbing the input data gradually.
-More specifically, at each step of the forward diffusion, Gaussian noise is incrementally added to the data.
-The second process is a parametrized reverse process aiming to undo the forward diffusion in an iterative denoising process, in order to regenerate the original samples out of noisy input.
-Details of the diffusion model training, the forward, and the reverse diffusion processes are illustrated in Fig. \ref{fig:details}.